Bobyue0118/Bobyue0118.github.io/_pages/about.md

 My research interest includes Inverse Constrained Reinforcement Learning (ICRL), Reinforcement Learning from Human Feedback (RLHF) and Embodied AI.

+For discussions or collaborations, feel free to drop me an email!

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 One paper was accepted to ICML 2024 Workshop MHFAIA.